 Playing Andrew Gold’s Hypothetically from Spencer Manor Suite at 16bit/44.1kHz was also rich in detail over the direct to power amplifier signal route.
 Although there was a slight, almost subconscious, hardening around the mids which added a smidgeon of noise in the sonic extremities (this effect could be heard via a USB source too) the overall effect remained subtle and was undoubtedly a result of the DAC being, as it where, ‘bundled’ inside the same chassis as the amp.
 As I say, this effect was very low key.
 Generally, the music offered a very wide soundstage indeed from my Astell&Kern AK120 source with delicately plucked guitar strings contrasting nicely with the bass from the background percussion.

 Similarly, on Bob Marley’s Jammin’ running at 24bit/96kHz, the soundstage was broad which enhanced the instrumental separation, allowing subtle and minor sonic effects to reach the ear.
 The open nature of the soundstage also allowed the music to flow easily and without apparent effort.

 Finally, I played St Thomas, a jazz instrumental from Sonny Rollins at 24bit/96kHz.
 Despite that minor noise issue noted above, I was impressed by the midrange detail and the broad soundstage while the precision from the percussion was admirable.

-This connectivity test was very surprising indeed.
-I would go as far as this: if you buy the MCD600 to connect to your hi-fi, bypass your pre-amp and go straight to your power amplifier(s) if you have one one or more.
+Ultimately, this connectivity test was surprising yet enlightening.
+In fact, I would go as far as this: if you buy the MCD600 to connect to your hi-fi, bypass your pre-amp and go straight to your power amplifier(s) if you have one or more.
 The sonic results are truly worth it.